 Baby Naptime and Toddler Lunch

 The baby will be ready to go down again close to your toddler’s naptime.
-If you can get your toddler to eat lunch and go to nap about the same time, you can get some of that elusive “me time.”
+If you can get your toddler to eat lunch and go to nap about the same time, you may be able to get a small break for yourself.

 Around 12 or 12:30 p.m.